rohan-somani-dev/MazeGenGame/README.md

 ### Easy Option

-Download `MazeGenGame-0.3.0-MILESTONE.jar` and the `resources/` folder.
-Double click the MazeGenGame-0.3.0-MILESTONE.jar file.
+Download `MazeGenGame-0.3.0-MILESTONE.jar` and the `resources/` folder from releases (packaged as a .zip) Double click the MazeGenGame-0.3.0-MILESTONE.jar file.
 Enjoy!
 The jar will **ONLY** run if resources is in the same folder.
 Working on a fix.
 As we speak.